Whole School Curriculum Content

 The Foundation Stage consists of nursery (age 3 to 4) and reception (age 4 to 5) classes.
-We strongly recommend that all children attend our nursery, Little Chestnuts, when possible, before entering reception.
-The children who have been through our nursery generally settle and adapt to their reception class quicker than others.
-Little Chestnuts have their own brochure which is available from the school office.
+We strongly recommend that all children attend our preschool, Little Chestnuts, when possible, before entering reception.
+The children who have been through our preschool generally settle and adapt to their reception class quicker than others.
+Little Chestnuts have their own section on this website and more information is available from the school office.

 Our Early Years classes provide a friendly, secure and stimulating environment where children can learn through a wide range of experiences.
 Our carefully planned and engaging activities enable every child to develop when they are ready.
 In Foundation Stage our emphasis is on the children learning through active learning and play.
 Child initiated learning allows the children to develop a range of skills including talking about their experiences, exploring messy play or extending ideas through mark making.

 During their time in Early Years, the children develop independence and resilience through the enabling environments, positive relationships and open ended opportunities.
 This helps to develop their characteristics of an effective learning and support them throughout their individual learning journey.
 The Characteristics of Effective Learning are shared with children and parents to encourage children to take ownership of their learning and enhance their curiosity towards learning.
 The Characteristics are explained through; playing and exploring (engagement), active learning (motivation) and creating and thinking critically (thinking).

 The Reception classes and Little Chestnuts work closely together to ensure an engaging and balanced framework for all the children.
 Through active learning the children frequently access and experience all the areas of learning as laid out in the Early Years Statutory Framework.
 The 7 areas of learning are divided in to; 3 Prime Areas, which are fundamental skills and support development in all other areas, and 4 Specific Areas, which include essential skills and knowledge for children to participate successfully in the world around them.